Sustainable Weight Loss: 12 Key Habits

 1. Choose Whole, Nutrient-Rich Foods

-Whole foods like fruits, vegetables, lean proteins, and whole grains provide your body the vitamins, minerals, and fiber it needs to stay healthy and feel full.
+Whole foods like fruits, vegetables, lean proteins, and whole grains provide your body with the vitamins, minerals, and fiber it needs to stay healthy and feel full.

 Choose fresh fruits, vegetables, lean proteins, whole grains, and healthy fats instead of packaged or fast food to balance your blood sugar and keep cravings under control.